Keyboard shortcuts

 The JavaScript API layer of Rspack.

-The internal of npm:@rspack/core is written in JavaScript.
-It bridges the gap between the Node.js Addon in npm:@rspack/binding and Rspack JavaScript API.
+The internals of npm:@rspack/core are written in JavaScript.
+It bridges the gap between the Node.js Addon in npm:@rspack/binding and the Rspack JavaScript API.

 npm:@rspack/cli is a command line tool that uses npm:@rspack/core to build your project.